 2001 - 2005, MSci Hons (1st Class) in Biochemistry, Imperial College London

 I grew up in Birmingham, then came to Sheffield for University in 2016.
-I am currently in the summer between my second and third year, studying for a MBiolSci degree in Biochemistry at the University of Sheffield.
+I am currently studying for a MBiolSci degree in Biochemistry at the University of Sheffield.
 I would love to pursue a career in research, so I applied for the Sheffield Undergraduate Research Experience scheme in the Twelvetrees lab.
-As well as giving me the opportunity to study neuroscience practically, this will also give me a chance to experience what a research career actually entails.
-I will be helping to build a molecular tool to visualise microtubules in neurons.
+As well as giving me the opportunity to study neuroscience practically, this gave me a chance to experience what a research career actually entails.
+I helped to build a molecular tool to visualise microtubules in neurons.